-The purpose of this initial correspondence is to request a list of any state listed species or habitats that may occur on the proposed project site and to solicit any early input or concerns that you may have regarding this proposed action.
-Because of its location in a highly urbanized environment in downtown Washington, D.C., it is unlikely that the proposed rehabilitation would affect any federally listed or locally sensitive species.
+The purpose of this initial correspondence is to request a list of any federal listed species or habitats that may occur on the proposed project site and to solicit any early input or concerns that you may have regarding this proposed action.
+Because of its location in a highly urbanized environment in downtown Washington, DC, it is unlikely that the proposed rehabilitation would affect any federally listed or locally sensitive species.
 However, NPS would appreciate written confirmation from your office.
-A similar letter is also being sent to the U.S. Fish and Wildlife Service to solicit its input.